CailaBallDionne/closingwithcaila/caila-site-netlify (1)/_posts/prop-19-parent-child-property-tax-transfer-california.md

 Prop 19 didn't just adjust the parent-child transfer rules, it narrowed them to one specific scenario: a child who actually moves in.
 Everything else, rentals, vacation homes, keeping the place as an investment, gets reassessed at today's value.
 If your family has a home you're planning to pass down, this is worth a real conversation with your estate attorney or CPA well before it becomes urgent, not after.

 If what your family is weighing is help with a down payment rather than handing down the house itself, that's a different and much simpler set of rules, and [it has its own post](https://closingwithcaila.com/blog/down-payment-gift-funds-california).
 If you're navigating a family property transfer, a sale of an inherited home, or just want to talk through what your options look like, [give me a shout](https://closingwithcaila.com/contact.html).
-I'm not the one who files your Prop 19 paperwork, but I can help you think through the real estate side of the decision.

 <script type="application/ld+json">
 {